yig/GMU-CS425/README.md

 template< typename T >
 std::unordered_map< EntityID, T >&
 GetAppropriateSparseSet() {
-    // Get the index for T’s SparseSet const ComponentIndex index = GetComponentIndex<T>();
+    // Get the index for T's SparseSet const ComponentIndex index = GetComponentIndex<T>();
-    // If we haven’t seen it yet, it must be past the end.
+    // If we haven't seen it yet, it must be past the end.
     // Since component indices are shared by all ECS instances,
     // it could happen that index is more than one past the end. if( index >= m_components.size() ) { m_components.resize( index+1 ); }
     assert( index < m_components.size() );
     // Create the actual sparse set if needed. if( m_components[ index ] == nullptr ) m_components[index] = std::make_unique< SparseSet<T> >();
-    // It’s safe to cast the SparseSetHolder to its subclass and return the std::unordered_map< EntityID, T > inside. return static_cast< SparseSet<T>& >( *m_components[ index ] ).data;
+    // It's safe to cast the SparseSetHolder to its subclass and return the std::unordered_map< EntityID, T > inside. return static_cast< SparseSet<T>& >( *m_components[ index ] ).data;
 }
 ```